kaushalprasadhial/image_segmentation/README.md

 # image_segmentation

-a jupyter notebook to understand image segmentation
+impimentation of different segmentation techinques like Region-Based Segmentation, Edge Detection Segmentation, Segmentation based on Clustering, etc in order to understand how image segmentation work.

 |Algorithm|Description|Advantages|Limitations|
 |:---:|:---:|:---:|:---:|